jpverkamp/blog/content/reviews/tv/The Sopranos/Season 1.md

 - HBOMax
 cover: /embeds/tv/sopranos-1.jpg
 ---
-After the crazy violence and nudity of {{<crosslink "Watchmen">}}, you'd think perhaps we'd go for something a little more ... safe for next time around.
+After the crazy violence and nudity of [[Watchmen]](), you'd think perhaps we'd go for something a little more ... safe for next time around.

 Nah.